 Let’s dive right in.

-You can also watch TV and movies in German to develop your language skills and pick up new expressions.
+The best way to learn German slang is by watching TV and movies in German to develop your language skills and pick up new expressions.
 Visit Lingopie to stream entertaining German language content optimized for language learning.

 20 German Slang Words and Phrases